SmileiPIC/Smilei/doc/Sphinx/implementation.rst

 Inside MPI patch collection, OpenMP loop directives are used to distribute the computation of the patches among the available threads.
 Since each patch have a different number of particles, this approach enables a dynamic scheduling depending on the specified OpenMP scheduler.
-As shown in :numref:`general_implementation`, a synchronization step is required to exchange grid ghost cells and particles traveling from patch to patch.
+As shown in :numref:`smilei_main_loop`, a synchronization step is required to exchange grid ghost cells and particles traveling from patch to patch.

 The patch granularity is used for: